 When a person loses a loved one or friend, the grief that follows is a natural reaction.
 It takes place on different levels and touches among other things the mental, cognitive as well as affective areas.
 Likewise, grief also expresses itself physically.
-From my point of view, the goal of mourning is always to overcome the current exceptional situation, followed by confrontations with the causes and consequences for one’s own person.
+In my view, the goal of mourning is always to overcome the current exceptional situation, followed by dealing with the causes and consequences for oneself.
 There are various mourning phase theories for this.
 These place current situations and symptoms into certain stages of grief.
 In particular, Verena Kast, Yorick Spiegel, John Bowlby and Elisabeth Kübler-Ross should be mentioned here.

 For these reasons, recognizing disorders in the grieving process is a very difficult task for treating professionals.
 This is because a grieving process can occur not only with a time delay.
 Many people do not go through all the stages of the grief process and other individuals fall back into previous stages after some time in coping with grief.
 Therefore, I recommend everyone to turn to expert agencies for advice.
 This is especially true for grieving children, as there the grief can show itself again in a different way.
 You can find some of these facilities at the end of the article.

 The feelings of a grieving person can be very broad and intense.
 Many bereaved families feel helpless, lonely and left behind.
 Also, anger is a very common and powerful emotional symptom.
 Feelings of guilt and a guilty conscience can also occur.
 However, it is usually the fear of the bereaved that is one of the strongest.
 Because many are afraid of loneliness and are afraid of not being able to exist alone!